Echeveria Care Indoors, Propagation, Common Problems & Solutions

 The woody stem can also be used for propagation where plantlets will form at the top of the stem.
 These plantlets can be seperated from the stem when about 4-6 leaves have formed and grown in their own pots.

-Echeveria Plants can be propagated at the beginning of the growing season from offsets (pups) which form at the base of the plant or from leaf cuttings.
+Echeveria Plants are propagated from offsets (pups) which form at the base of the plant or from leaf cuttings.
+Propagate at the beginning of the growing season (spring to early summer) for faster establishment.

-Allow the offset to be well established before transplanting after which routine care can begin.
+7. Allow the offset to be well established before transplanting it into a pot one size larger after which you can begin routine care.

-Maintain the soil slightly moist until the new plants are well established after which routine care can begin.
+7. Maintain the soil slightly moist until the new plants are well established after which you can begin routine care.

 Echeveria desmentiana